Kostr/UEFI-Lessons/Lessons/Lesson_38/README.md

 # SimpleClassUser

 Now it time to write an app that would use our protocol.
-As this protocol is not installed to the app image handle, we first need to find all handles with such protocol with a help of `LocateHandleBuffer` API, and then call `OpenProtocol` on every one of this handles.
+As this protocol is not installed to the app image handle, we first need to find all handles with such protocol with a help of `LocateHandleBuffer` API, and then call `OpenProtocol` on every one of these handles.

-This is no different as it was some other protocol from the other edk2 packages.
+This is no different as it was for some other protocols from the other edk2 packages.

-UefiLessonsPkg/SimpleClassUser/SimpleClassUser.c
+UefiLessonsPkg/SimpleClassUser/SimpleClassUser.c:
 ```
 #include <Library/UefiBootServicesTableLib.h>
 #include <Library/UefiLib.h>